ZYVOX- linezolid injection, solution

 Physical incompatibilities resulted when ZYVOX I.V.
 Injection was combined with the following drugs during simulated Y-site administration: amphotericin B, chlorpromazine HCl, diazepam, pentamidine isothionate, erythromycin lactobionate, phenytoin sodium, and trimethoprim-sulfamethoxazole.
 Additionally, chemical incompatibility resulted when ZYVOX I.V.
 Injection was combined with ceftriaxone sodium.

 ZYVOX I.V.
-Injection: 100-mL (200 mg linezolid) and 300-mL (600 mg linezolid) single-use, ready-to-use flexible plastic infusion bags in a foil laminate overwrap.
-The infusion bags and ports are latex-free.
+Injection: 600 mg/300 mL (2 mg/mL) linezolid single-dose, ready-to-use flexible plastic infusion bags in a foil laminate overwrap.

 ZYVOX formulations are contraindicated for use in patients who have known hypersensitivity to linezolid or any of the other product components.